embedthis/ioto/README-ESP32.md

 See the [README-Cloud](./README-CLOUD.md) for more details about cloud-based management.

-Full documentation for the Ioto Agent, the Builder, Device Manager and Ioto service is available at:
+Full documentation for the Ioto Agent, the Builder, Device Apps and Ioto service is available at:

 * https://www.embedthis.com/doc/